espitiaandres/penguin/README.md

 **Note:** by default, all kwargs are set to `False`.

 - `verbose`: When `True`, it shows all logs that are described by the other kwargs.
-When `False`, each kwarg would determine if that specific log is shown
+When `False`, each kwarg would determine if that specific log is shown.
 - `show_args`: When `True`, it shows the function's signature, with the `*args` and `**kwargs` being passed in.
 - `show_return`: When `True`, it shows the function's return value(s).